Tag Archives: teamwork

 Here’s a reminder that your span of control is limited.
 Reading time: 1:24

-a swim Try this says one leader to the other: “Lift your right foot off the floor and make clockwise circles with it.
+Try this says one leader to the other: “Lift your right foot off the floor and make clockwise circles with it.
 Now, draw the number 6 in the air with your right hand.”

 The second executive tries to comply but to no avail.
 As soon as she tries to draw the number 6 and twirl her foot clockwise, her foot changes direction.
 She tries again.
 Same result.